dbt-labs/dbt-project-evaluator/README.md

 #### Reason to Flag

 You may experience a long runtime for a model when it is build on top of a long chain of "non-physically-materialized" models (views and ephemerals).
-Most of this runtime is actually *compilation* time.
 In the example above, nothing is really computed until you get to `table_1`.
 At which point, it is going to run the query within `view_4`, which will then have to run the query within `view_3`, which will then have the run the query within `view_2`, which will then have to run the query within `view_1`.
-These will all be running at the same time, which creates a long runtime for `table_3` and potential storage issues if the data is sufficiently large.
+These will all be running at the same time, which creates a long runtime for `table_3`.

 #### How to Remediate